PenguLoader/PenguLoader/HOW_IT_WORKS.md

 LeagueClientUx.exe is the browser process for graphics rendering, UI, IO...
 And LeagueClientUxRender.exe is the renderer process for V8 and Blink.

+### Configuration

+We provide Winforms GUI for setting up the loader and controlling League Client remotely.

+In the first version, we just copy our d3d9.dll to League Client folder and set the path of loader folder in env.
+This approach works too slow when you're opening too many programs.
+So the next version, we create symlink in League Client folder which points to the loader folder, and in d3d9.dll, we just reference to the final path to get settings and plugins.

 ### DevTools
 We support two types of DevTools: `built-in` and `remote`.